 standard resources for any OS that Dart runs in.
 It prepares for the creation of the global

-All configuration, include Trace and Metric exporters, can be made in code via OTel.initialize().
+All configuration, including Trace, Metric and Log exporter configuration, can be made in code

-Codeless configuration can be done with standard OpenTelemetry environmental variables either
+via OTel.initialize().
+Codeless configuration can be done with standard OpenTelemetry

 Middleware Dart OpenTelemetry supports is working on support for all standard OpenTelemetry environment variables as defined in the OpenTelemetry Specification.